MrPilu/MrPilu/README.md

     <summary><b>✨Bit More About Me</b></summary><br/>
     I'm a self-taught passionate full-stack engineer, with 6+ years of experience in building accessible and high-quality digital experiences.
     <br/><br/>
     In 2016, I post-graduated from K.B.Raval Institute of Computer Studies with a focus on master of computer application and with a mantra to always stay curious.
 I can plan, build, launch, and maintain a web application myself—did I mention that I build mobile apps too?
-I have worked on a handful of cross-platform iOS and Android apps with React Native and Ionic. c.
+I have worked on a handful of cross-platform iOS and Android apps with React Native and Ionic.
     <br/><br/>
     Fast forward to 2023 and I'm still learning and challenging myself.
 Everything I have done, small or big, has been a vital stepping stone for where I am today.
 When I'm not coding, you'll find me trekking some stunning landscapes.
 </details>